Genetic Testing You Can Trust

 Preimplantation Genetic Testing

-Ovation Genetics’ national network of genetics laboratories also provides PGT, a type of genetic testing that determines the chromosomal makeup of embryos created through IVF.
-If you are found to have an increased risk of having a child with a genetic condition, your fertility specialist may recommend IVF with preimplantation genetic testing (PGT-M) to identify which of your embryos to transfer to reduce your risk and give you the highest likelihood of having a healthy baby.
+Ovation Genetics’ national network of genetics laboratories also provides three types of preimplantation genetic testing (PGT) of embryos created through IVF.
+If you are found to have an increased risk of having a child with a genetic condition, your fertility specialist may recommend IVF with one or more types of preimplantation genetic testing to identify which of your embryos to transfer to reduce your risk and give you the highest likelihood of having a healthy baby.

-PGT analyzes the 23 pairs of chromosomes within individual cells from each embryo.
+- PGT-A: Preimplantation genetic testing for aneuploidy.
+PGT-A analyzes the 23 pairs of chromosomes within individual cells from each embryo.
 Embryos with a normal number of chromosomes are called “euploid” and are most likely to result in a successful pregnancy.
-Those with abnormal chromosome composition are called aneuploid, and are most likely to either not implant or result in a baby with a genetic condition, such as Down syndrome.
+Those with ab-normal chromosome composition are called aneuploid, and are most likely to either not implant or result in a baby with a genetic condition, such as Down syndrome.

-PGT is a valuable test for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with:
+PGT can be valuable for all hopeful parents using IVF to conceive and is especially useful and highly recommended for certain groups of patients, such as those with:

 - Advanced maternal age (35 years or older)